frkn-dev/wgctrl/README.md

-# WGCTRL: Wireguard API Service
+# WGCTRL: WireGuard API Service

 The Service provides an API for controlling **WireGuard** servers.
 It allows you to manage WireGuard nodes and automatically